TERREMEMBER/znbase/docs/content/stable/admin/ysql-dump.md

 ## Notes

-If your YugabyteDB cluster has any local additions to the `template1` database, be careful to restore the output of `ysql_dump` into a truly empty database; otherwise you are likely to get errors due to duplicate definitions of the added objects.
+If your ZNbaseDB cluster has any local additions to the `template1` database, be careful to restore the output of `ysql_dump` into a truly empty database; otherwise you are likely to get errors due to duplicate definitions of the added objects.
 To make an empty database without any local additions, copy from `template0` not `template1`, for example:

 ```plpgsql
 CREATE DATABASE foo WITH TEMPLATE template0;